valtimo-platform/valtimo-documentation/release-notes/major12/12.1.2/valtimo-backend-libraries.md

   An error occurred when a user without assign permission opened a user task.
   The application will no longer attempt to retrieve users when this permission is missing.

+* **Filtering Form Flow submissiondata is now configurable**

+  In Valtimo 12.1.0, a filter has been introduced on the submissiondata of a Form Flow step.
+Any data that is not included in the form.io definition, will be filtered out.
+  To prevent breaking Form Flows that intentionally use data that is not part of the form.io definition, this filter is now configurable.
+  The `valtimo.formFlow.doSubmissionDataFiltering` property can be set to false to disable the filter.

 ## Breaking changes

 No breaking changes.